 Source: Received for review (thank you!) ❤

-Note: Grayson referred to himself/herself as a “he” for the majority of this book, so that is the pronoun I will be using in this review.
+Note: Grayson referred to herself as “Grayson” for the majority of this book, so that is the name I will be using in this review.
+Additionally, I apologize in advance for anything that may come across as offensive.
+Please let me know about it and I will fix it.

 This book made me cry rainbow tears.
 It’s a fantastic book about the issues LGBTQ+ people face, and it’s truthful and raw.

-Grayson is just twelve years old, but he’s already starting to feel the oppression from his family, friends, and classmates.
-He’s already a loner, and has been ever since his best friend, Emma, moved to Florida years ago.
+Grayson is just twelve years old, but she’s already starting to feel the oppression from her family, friends, and classmates.
+She’s already a loner, and has been ever since her best friend, Emma, moved to Florida years ago.
 What I like about this book is that it hits the nail on the head.
 It’s really intended as a Middle-Grade Realistic Fiction book, but it doesn’t sugarcoat anything for younger readers.
-Nor is it assumed that twelve-year-olds are somehow sweeter and nicer than sixteen-year-olds; Grayson faces the same challenges that one would imagine a teenager revealing he is transgender would face.
+Nor is it assumed that twelve-year-olds are somehow sweeter and nicer than sixteen-year-olds; Grayson faces the same challenges that one would imagine a teenager revealing she is transgender would face.

-His classmates all gave very realistic reactions, as did his teenage cousin, Jack, and the rest of his family.
-Not all of them hate him for being transgender, and not all of the people who hate him respond in the same way.
-There were both sides of the argument here, and Grayson was caught in the middle.
-He responds as any twelve-year-old would do: he gets scared.
+Her classmates all gave very realistic reactions, as did her teenage cousin, Jack, and the rest of her family.
+Not all of them hate her for being transgender, and not all of the people who hate her respond in the same way.
+Grayson was caught in the middle.
+She responds as any twelve-year-old would do: she gets scared.

 Amelia was a… a… *insert strong swear word here*.
 At the beginning of the school year, Grayson makes friends with a girl named Amelia.
 And I can’t tell you what happens next, but I CAN tell you I just wanted to strangle her for the majority of the book.